bitterfox/javaone2017/day1.md

          - Jigsaw will check consistent of dependencies at compile-time
        - What's happen if there is multiple implementation for service
          - Java will resolve all of implementations
+       - Versioning is not supported at this moment
 - Why modularity Matters
 - Live coding with Apache netBeans 9 and Jigsaw